WiseLibs/super-templates/docs/lang.md

 </div>
 ```

-Just like other template expressions, the variable assignment can evaluate to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-When referenced by other expressions, the variable will be a regular value (not a promise).
+Like all other expressions, the variable assignment can evaluate to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+However, when referenced by other expressions, the variable will be a regular value (not a promise), so you don't need to manually `await` it.

 ## "if" blocks

 An "if" block allows you to conditionally execute part of a template, depending on some condition.
-The condition can be any JavaScript expression.

 ```
 {{if payment.isOverdue()}}